LAST UPDATED: October 1, 2022

-Travellers will still be required to be fully vaccinated to board cruise ships in Canada.
+Travellers are also not required to be vaccinated to board a cruise ship in Canada.

-- On February 28, 2022, the Government of Canada lifted its Global Level 3 COVID-19 Travel Advisory to avoid non-essential travel for fully vaccinated travellers.
-COVID-19 related travel advisories are now issued on a country by country basis and advisory levels for most countries have been reduced to Level 1 (Exercise normal security precautions) or Level 2 (Exercise a high degree of caution) for fully vaccinated travellers.
+COVID-19 related travel advisories are now issued on a country-by-country basis and advisory levels for most countries have been reduced to Level 1 (Exercise normal security precautions) or Level 2 (Exercise a high degree of caution) for fully vaccinated travellers.